 • A repeated measures ANOVA confirmed a main effect for F2 similarity, F(3, 27)=158.6, p<.001.
 Pairwise comparisons with Bonferroni adjustment revealed a significant difference between Levels 1 and 2, and between Levels 2 and 3 (p<.001).
 The difference between Levels 3 and 4 was not significant (p>.05), even when including the idiosyncratic responses of the two aforementioned subjects, suggesting that when F2 differences surpassed a certain value, the rate of misperception leveled off.
-Mean responses for each level are graphically displayed in (11).

-4. EXEMPLIFICATION: INTERVOCALIC OBSTRUENTS IN CORSICAN
+4. EXEMPLIFICATION: INTERVOCALIC OBSTRUENTS IN CORSICAN (AND ELSEWHERE)